wamp-proto/wamp-proto/spec/basic.md

 ### Message Definitions

-WAMP defines the following MANDATORY messages which are explained in detail in the following sections.
+WAMP defines the following messages which are explained in detail in the following sections.

-The messages concerning the WAMP session itself are mandatory for all peers, i.e. an *Endpoint* MUST implement `HELLO`, `ABORT` and `GOODBYE`, while a *Router* MUST implement `WELCOME`, `ABORT` and `GOODBYE

-All other messages are mandatory *per role*, i.e. in an implementation which only provides an *Endpoint* with the role of *Publisher* MUST additionally implement sending `PUBLISH` and receiving `PUBLISHED` and `ERROR` messages.

 #### HELLO